IT’S OUR BIRTHDAY!

 We’re in the middle of making a lovely film that will help convince you that we deserve a gift of this magnitude, but if you don’t need persuading and would like to donate right now – here’s the magic button…

 We’ll spend it of course!
 Every single penny will be spent on storytellers making more work and performing more shows in more venues for more people.
 It’ll be £30,000’s worth of MORE!

 Join an All Star Crick Crack Club line-up at Rich Mix on the 29th of November for our 30th Birthday Shindig: featuring Hugh Lupton, Daniel Morden, Jan Blake, TUUP, Sally Pomme Clayton, Nick Hennessey and more!
-Tickets will be on sale super-soon, so SAVE THE DATE!
+Tickets are ON SALE NOW!

 WHAT A 30 YEARS IT HAS BEEN!